 Where to book your tickets?

 We recommend booking train tickets via Baolau.
 This website has all routes and availability for train rides in Vietnam.
-They also accepts international payments.
+They also accept international payments.

-It’s a trusthworty company based in Singapore.
+It’s a trustworthy company based in Singapore.
 So you don’t have to worry about getting scammed.
 Another reliable website is 12go.asia, but the ticket prices on this website are often much higher.

 Book train tickets at least a few days in advance on regular days and at least 1-2 weeks in advance around holidays like Tet in February (Vietnamese New Year).
 Train bookings normally open 60 or 90 days before departure.